sufeeeringGavinM/crs-scraper-of-the-past/README.md

 # Installation

-1. Install Python and Chrome
+1. Install Python (necessary for both versions) and Chrome (necessary only for first)

 2. Install the requirements using the following command while your terminal/command prompt window is in the same folder as the included requirements.txt.
 ```python